whlong1/next.js-photo-app/src/services/README.md

 # Services

 Functions for for making HTTP requests will be held in this directory.
+These functions are currently running on the server side.
+While redundant, this pattern should groups all HTTP requests together and should prove useful if we need to refactor things later on.

 ## Resources